KLemonLab/NovCor_Manuscript/README.md

     -   The `data/GGDC` folder contains the results from the dDDH analysis.

--   All the code used for construction of phylogenetic and phylogenomic trees is summarized [here](https://klemonlab.github.io/NovCor_Manuscript/Methods_Phylogenies.html).
+-   Most relevant data relative to construction of phylogenetic and phylogenomic trees:

     -   The `data/phylogenies` folder contains all the files related to phylogenetic and phylogenomic analyses, including alignments and tree files.